neuroretransmit/iching-unicode/README.md

 ## Tips

+### Preferred Security Settings

+To maximize message security, use the following command line options `./iching.py -sb -sh -e 'message here'`.
+This defaults to base64, shuffles the base index key and shuffles the intermediate hexagrams.
+You will have two 64 character keys after encrypting.
+You may use any of the ngrams (`-g`) with these settings, just know your message will be 2, 3 or 6 times longer than using the default hexagrams.
+Doing so adds another level of obscurity.

+### Ngram Type Deduction on Decrypt

+The decrypt function deduces which ngrams you used, no need to pass the `-g` flag on decryption.

+### File Redirection

 This script can safely be used with file redirection since keys and offsets are printed to stderr and the encrypted secret can remain in stdout.